 Musée des Troupes de Montagne

-A surprisingly interesting museum on France's elite Alpine regiments, founded in 1888.
-Entry price includes an audioguide in French,...
+A surprisingly interesting museum exploring France's elite Alpine regiments, which date back to 1888.
+Entry includes an audioguide in...

-For a veritable tidal wave of adrenalin, head up to Fort de la Bastille and hop on one of Acrobastille's two 300m-long zip lines, make...
+Adrenaline junkies should head up to the Bastille and hop on one of Acrobastille's two 300m-long zip lines, plunge into the Spéléobox...

-Occupying a 17th-century convent, this département -run museum focusses on the people, cultues, crafts and traditions of the Dauphiné...
+Occupying a 17th-century convent, this département -run museum has examined the people, cultures, crafts and traditions of the Dauphiné...

 La Soupe aux Choux

 Going strong since 1982, ‘Cabbage Soup’ stirs live jazz, swing and blues into Grenoble’s after-dark potage, five nights a week.
 To get...